 - 1. Close the tool handles until the ratchet releases. - 2.
-Remove the nut, the locator assembly, the two die-retaining screws, and the four die-retaining pins. - 3.
-Slide the anvil and crimper out of the tool jaws.
+Remove the nut, the locator assembly, the two die-retaining screws, and the four die-retaining spring pins. - 3.
+Slide the dies out of the tool jaws.

 NOTE

 The ratchet release has detents with audible clicks as the handles are closed.
 The ratchet releases on the sixth click.